zsiki/GeoEasy/doc/reference_guide.rst

 	GeoEasy consider a point as detail point if its ID is number, it was not a station and only a polar observation is in the field-book for that point.
-These points are not selectable in orientation and network adjustment.
+These points are not selectable in orientation and network adjustment if this option is off.

 Default fieldbook mask:
 	The name of the default fieldbook mask.
 You can select from the loaded masks.

 Default coordinate mask:
-	The name of the default fieldbook mask.
+	The name of the default coordinate list mask.
 You can select from the loaded masks.

 Number of rows in masks: